igemsoftware/SYSU-Software2013/README.md

 * Mac OS X
 * Linux

-## Installatino Guide
+## Installation Guide
-For Windows user, to start using CAST designer, you need to enter `project` directory and choose 32-bit or 64-bit version of python.
+For Windows users, to start using CAST designer, you need to enter `project` directory and choose 32-bit or 64-bit version of python.
 Our bat file in `python` directory will automatically start the server and you can run CAST designer locally on your computer.

-For unix-like operating system user, you may need to confirm that all the dependencies all correctly installed on your computer.
+For unix-like operating system users, you may need to confirm that all the dependencies all correctly installed on your computer.
 You shall have your `pip` installed on your computer, and then use `pip` to install other dependencies.
 The following commands shows how to install these requirements in ubuntu.